Host | The National

 Host | Mansbridge: One on One

 In more than 40 years with CBC News, Mansbridge has provided comprehensive coverage of the most significant stories in Canada and around the world.
-In the past few years, Mansbridge has been the only Canadian journalist to interview two of the major new international leaders--U.S. President Barack Obama in 2009, and in 2010, British Prime Minister David Cameron.
+He's interviewed countless international leaders.
+And he remains the only Canadian journalist to have interviewed U.S. President Barack Obama.

-During a decorated career, Mansbridge has received 12 Gemini Awards for excellence in broadcast journalism.
-He has also received eight honorary degrees from universities across the country and he has also been recognized by leading universities in the United States and the United Kingdom.
-In 2008 Mansbridge was made an officer of the Order of Canada by Gov. Gen., Michaëlle Jean.
+During a decorated career, Mansbridge has received more than a dozen national awards for excellence in broadcast journalism.
+He has received nine honorary degrees from universities across the country and has been recognized by leading universities in the United States and the United Kingdom.
+In 2008, Mansbridge was made an officer of the Order of Canada by Gov. Gen. Michaëlle Jean.
 In 2009, he was named Chancellor of Mount Allison University in New Brunswick.

-Peter Mansbridge was born in London, England in 1948 and now resides in Stratford, Ont.
+Peter Mansbridge was born in London, England in 1948 and resides in Stratford, Ontario